ericcsinger/ericcsinger.github.io/_posts/2020-05-13-RDP-An-internal-error-has-occurred.md

 The RD Session Host Server has failed to create a new self signed certificate to be used for RD Session Host Server authentication on SSL connections.
 The relevant status code was Object already exists.
 ```

-Off to Google again, since this seem to have bene a well-known error, the solution laid out [here](http://windowsrunbook.blogspot.com/2017/07/windows-2012-no-rdp.html), was the final solution.
+Off to Google again, since this seem to have been a well-known error, the solution laid out [here](http://windowsrunbook.blogspot.com/2017/07/windows-2012-no-rdp.html), was the final solution.

 I don't want to take traffic away from this person, so follow the link to them for the solution.
 I only needed to perform the rename action in that article.
 After that, things started back up and were fine.